 What is Ebertfest?

-Students receive reduced tickets with school identification (iCards).
-Individual tickets will go on sale April 1st.
-You can purchase your ticket here.
+Students receive reduced price passes and tickets with school identification (iCards).
+Passes for all 12 movies go on sale November 1st and tickets for individual movies will go on sale April 1st.
+Subscribe to our news feed to be the first to hear about guests and you can purchase your ticket here.

 Become a Volunteer!